zalora/punyan/README.md

 ### Writers

 Currently there's only one writer (StreamWriter), in a later version I'll add a few more to support FirePHP and Slack.
-The two options every writer has are:
+The three options every writer has are:

 * mute (true|false) default is false
 * origin (true|false) default is true
+* bubble (true|false) default is true

 #### Mute

 This will (Cpt.
 Obvious) mute the writer and suppress any potential output